 Victorian working women wore practical clothing – suitable for working.
-Here I’m showing you how a Victorian lower class woman might’ve dressed.
+Learn how a Victorian working woman would’ve dressed.

 Tie a length of ribbon around the stockings to hold them up.
 Instead of a ribbon, you can also knit Victorian garters.

 Fold the stockings over the ribbon so that the stockings hold up better.

 The corset of Victorian working women was called stays.
 Stays were made of dark, sturdy material – such as wool or jean – and unboned or just lightly boned.
 They were worn for support while working and to evenly distribute the weight of the petticoats.
 I’m wearing my black wool stays.
 They’re closed with spiral lacing at the front so that I can easier lace myself in.

 Now come the petticoats.
 Victorian petticoats were made of linen, cotton or wool.
 Sometimes old, faded and torn skirts were refashioned into petticoats.
 Add another petticoat if necessary.
 I’m wearing four unbleached cotton petticoats and one natural-colored linen petticoat.

 For working near an open fire – such as cooking – wool skirts were practical and safe because wool fabric is naturally fire retardant.
 Here I’m wearing a blue cotton skirt.
 Victorian working women seemed to prefer blue skirts and blue aprons.

 Hair & Cap

 The hair is worn in a simple bun at the nape of the neck (higher in the 1840s and lower in the 1850s and 1860s).